 TODAY – 2019

 Expanding on the V-R series, Casio now offer two key products designed specifically for the hospitality industry.
 The V-R7000 is equipped with a 15” screen making it ideal for pubs and restaurants combined.
 The V-R200 offers the exact same functionality and powerful software in a compact size with an integrated printer and pop up display, ideal for cafes and delis where space is limited.
 Casio is constantly improving its products both internally and through integrations with partners.
-This includes the likes of Vianet, a cellar management system ensuring beer quality is at the optimum, Paymentsense, an integrated card payments provider and Counter Solutions, who provide a loyalty package to make sure your customers keep coming back for more.
+This includes the likes of Vianet, a cellar management system ensuring beer quality is at the optimum, Paymentsense, and integrated card payments provider.
 Along with these, Casio recently launched a mobile ordering solution, which runs on Android tablets to increase customer interaction by allowing orders to be taken at the table.